-The Government challenged the NHS to achieve efficiency savings on a scale like never before; calling for radical rethinking.
-Systematic remodelling of processes for every care pathway, at policy, commissioning and operational levels must be undertaken.
-The NHS cannot stop work until everything is in place and working properly… modelling and simulation makes coordinating this challenging work possible.
+The Government is challenging the NHS to achieve efficiency savings on a scale like never before while improving quality.
+This is a call for radical rethinking and for systematic remodelling of processes for every care pathway, at policy, commissioning and operational levels.
+The NHS cannot stop work until everything is in place and working properly, so modelling and simulation makes coordinating this challenging work possible.

 The Cumberland Initiative offers a very necessary range of services.
 The NHS is a service delivery organisation, but it has very limited experience of redesigning and analysing its own processes.